So, things are getting serious?

 Separate but equal

 Most common, unmarried (and many married) couples keep separate bank accounts and credit cards but split the big household expenses, like rent and utilities, equally.
 One partner may pay out of pocket for everything and then collect a check from the other, or each partner may pay different bills that can be reconciled once a month.
-We’ve got a useful spreadsheet than can help you track joint expenses this way.

 The free-for-all (not recommended)